 Treatment options vary depending on the exact cause of the breathing issues.

 You may be able to stop hyperventilation before it develops into an emergency.
-If you are hyperventilating, you need to increase your carbon dioxide intake and decrease your oxygen intake.
+If you’re hyperventilating, you need to increase your carbon dioxide intake and decrease your oxygen intake.

-To do this, position your lips as if you are sucking through a straw and breathe.
-You can also close your mouth and cover one of your nostrils and breathe through the open nostril.
+To help with breathing, position your lips as if you’re sucking through a straw and breathe.
+You can also close your mouth, then cover one of your nostrils and breathe through the open nostril.